Shivam-Brahmkshatriya/TDS-Project-2-Data-Analyst-Agent/DEPLOYMENT_GUIDE.md

 ## 🌍 **4.
 Add Environment Variables in Railway**

-1. Go to your Railway project
+1. Go to your Railway project [Same for Render]
 2. Click **Variables**
 3. Add your Gemini keys & settings exactly as in `.env`